billbudge/WebEditorFramework/examples/functioncharts/README.md

 Functions have input and output pins that can be wired to other functions.
 Input pins can only accept one wire at a time, while an output pin may fan out to multiple functions.

-We also have Pseudo-functions which look like functions in our diagrams, but don't calculate anything.
+We also have pseudofunctions which look like functions in our diagrams, but don't calculate anything.
 One use of these is to allow us to specify inputs and outputs and name them.

 The picture below is a simple example of a Functionchart to compute the signum function, which takes a single number x as input and returns 1 if x > 0, 0 if x = 0, or -1 if x < 0.